-In order to ensure requests succeed from imgix to your origin, you may first need to identify which requests to your origin are actually coming from imgix.
-You can ID these requests by looking for either our user-agent or IP address range.
+In order to ensure requests succeed from imgix to your Origin, you may first need to identify which requests to your Origin are actually coming from imgix.
+You can identify these requests by looking for either our user-agent or IP address range.

 Every request made from imgix to your Origin will include the user-agent

 imgix/* in the header of the request.

-These IP addresses are current as of May 4 2023, though they are expected to change in the future.
+These elastic IP addresses are current as of May 4, 2023, though they are expected to change in the future.
 Any future changes will be reflected and updated in this document.

 If you are using these IP addresses to allow imgix to access your origin assets, you can subscribe using this form to be alerted of any scheduled changes to the IP addresses.

 This information can be used in a few different ways, such as putting imgix on an allowlist or setting up different security rules for requests coming from imgix.

 Some customers prefer that their origin servers are not publicly accessible.
 In the case of S3, Azure, and GCS Sources, imgix is able to successfully retrieve assets from those protected buckets by using valid credentials entered on the Source configuration page.
 However, in the case of Web Folder and Web Proxy Sources, such security settings can prevent imgix from being able to retrieve assets.
-If the service is unable to retrieve an asset from the origin, then we will return a
+If the service is unable to retrieve an asset from the Origin, then we will return a